knestler/withered-moon-4029/README.md

 When I click on that link/button
 I'm returned to the flights index page
-And I no longer see that passenger listed under that flight, And I still see the passenger listed on other flights
+And I no longer see that passenger listed under that flight, And I still see the passenger listed under the other flights they were assigned to
 ```

 ```